-This guidance is intended bring clarity to interventions that are reasonable to perform during this time interval in order to facilitate a smoother patient handover process.
+This guidance is intended to bring clarity to interventions that are reasonable to perform during this time interval to facilitate a smoother patient handover process.
 The EMS Medical Director has released a memo with more information.

 Recommendation for COVID and Flu Vaccinations

 With concern for the surge in COVID cases this fall, it is important for all of us to be up to date on our vaccinations.
 The harsh influenza season in the Southern Hemisphere suggests we may experience a severe flu season concurrent with this potential surge in COVID cases.